Instructor: Heather Lawson

 BIG DOG vs. LITTLE DOG

 As I mentioned the above etiquette rules apply no matter the size of your dog.
-However, depending upon your little dog you may with to change it up a bit especially if there is already a larger or other dogs on board.
+However, depending on your little dog you may wish to change it up a bit especially if there is already a larger or other dogs on board.